Olympus E-M10 vs Panasonic GM1

-The Olympus OM-D E-M10 and the Panasonic Lumix DMC-GM1 are two digital cameras that were revealed to the public, respectively, in January 2014 and October 2013.
+The Olympus OM-D E-M10 and the Panasonic Lumix DMC-GM1 are two digital cameras that were announced, respectively, in January 2014 and October 2013.
 Both the E-M10 and the GM1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 15.8 MP.

 The side-by-side display below illustrates the physical size and weight of the Olympus E-M10 and the Panasonic GM1.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M10 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (44 percent) than the Olympus E-M10.
 Moreover, the GM1 is substantially lighter (48 percent) than the E-M10.
 In this context, it is worth noting that neither the E-M10 nor the GM1 are weather-sealed.